polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 12. On the Contoso-DP-subscription1 blade, select **Properties**.

 13. On the properties blade, copy the value of the PORTAL URL to clipboard.
-You will need it in the next task of this exercise,
+You will need it in the next task of this exercise.

-    > **Note**: Tenants need to subscribe to the offer from that URL
+    > **Note**: Tenants need to subscribe to the offer from that URL.

 14. Sign out from the Azure Stack tenant portal and close the web browser window.

 ### Task 9: Create a delegated provider offer for Fabrikam users (as the Fabrikam delegated provider) based on offer from the Azure Stack operator

-   > **Note**: This will allow Fabrikam users to create subscriptions based on the offer from the delegated provider
+   > **Note**: This will allow Fabrikam users to create subscriptions based on the offer from the delegated provider.

 1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Fabrikam AzSDP1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

 2. In the Azure Stack user portal, select **All services** and then select **Offers**.

-3. On the Offers blade, select **+ Add**
+3. On the Offers blade, select **+ Add**.

 4. On the Create a new offer blade, select **Delegated offer**.